xaur/writings/posts/201910xx-additional-marketing-strategies.md

 I suggest to not limit ourselves to Twitter and in general to the crypto scene that I believe is still quite of an echo chamber.
 Instead, engage with anyone who could benefit from Decred _today_.

 Let's look at YouTube.
-PewDiePie recently broke 100 million subscribers despite the legacy media trying to crush him with their rigged games.
-Even YouTube itself, instead of actively supporting their biggest celebrity, often demonetized his videos for lame reasons.
+PewDiePie recently broke 100 million subscribers despite the legacy media trying to crush him with their bullshit.
+Even YouTube itself, instead of actively supporting their biggest celebrity, often demonetizes his videos for lame reasons.
 This happens to many, many content creators and "because of the YouTube algorithm" is a meme now, hinting at the opaque rules of the platform.
-One [study](https://twitter.com/coffeebreak_YT/status/1130854871370878977) exposed how "edgy" content is being suppressed in the U.S. and how legacy media gets into ["Trending"](https://support.google.com/youtube/answer/7239739?hl=en) with much lower effort.
-Tubers often joke about their own demonetization and actively sell merch to not depend on YouTube payouts too much.
-In attempts to remove YouTube's cryptic "algorithm" from financial relationships with their audience some use Patreon to get funded "directly".
-But recent history has shown that if you have wrong ideas you can get [deplatformed](https://bitcoinist.com/patreon-mastercard-ban-bitcoin/) for extremely lame reasons, and get that funding channel cut.
+One [study](https://twitter.com/coffeebreak_YT/status/1130854871370878977) exposed how "edgy" content is being [suppressed](https://reclaimthenet.org/youtube-suppresses-pewdiepie-trending-tab/) in the U.S. and how legacy media managed to dominate the ["Trending"](https://support.google.com/youtube/answer/7239739?hl=en) listing with much lower effort.
+Tubers often joke about their own demonetization and actively sell merch to lower their dependency on YouTube payouts.
+In attempts to remove YouTube's cryptic "algorithm" from financial relationships with their audience some turned to Patreon to get funded "directly".
+But recent history has shown that if you have wrong ideas you can get [deplatformed](https://bitcoinist.com/patreon-mastercard-ban-bitcoin/) by the well coordinated group of companies, for incomprehensible reasons, and get your funding channels cut.

-Now, any crypto user watching that would roll his eyes: "Just use crypto, goddamnit!
+Now, any crypto user watching that would roll his eyes: "Just use crypto, goddammit!
 Throw these middlemen out of the window!
-Connect with your folks directly!".
+Exchange with your folks directly!".
 Believe it or not, most content creators still don't know about crypto and depend on ad revenues.
 I guess people who experienced "specifics" of these platforms firsthand will be the first to discover crypto, but why wait?
-It can serve them today.
+It can and should serve them today.

-(Stealing people's attention to show them random garbage is a horrible idea and crypto has a chance to nuke it, but that's another story\*.)
+(Stealing people's attention to show them random garbage is a horrible idea, but that's another story\*.)

 A few vectors I would try:

 - Buy these new "manual ads" from YouTubers where they read it themselves with their voice, often in an entertaining way.
-This is quite different from random old school annoying banners or just as annoying video ads injected by YouTube.
-If they already advertise the eToro crypto trading platform, why couldn't Decred be there?
+This is quite different from the old random annoying banners or equally annoying video ads injected by YouTube.
+If people already advertise the eToro crypto trading platform in their videos, why couldn't Decred be there?
-- Suggest DCR to content creators as an extra channel to receive donations, as a way to connect with their followers more directly, and as a backup in case of any misbehavior from the gatekeepers.
-They will need our consulting to breach the conceptual and setup barrier.
+- Suggest DCR to content creators as an extra channel to receive tips/donations, as a way to connect with their followers more directly, and as a backup in case of any misbehavior from the gatekeepers.
+They will need our help to get past the conceptual and UX barriers.

 ## Connect with relevant concepts

-Look up [Austrian School](https://en.wikipedia.org/wiki/Austrian_School) or direct voting in Switzerland.
+Look up [Austrian School](https://en.wikipedia.org/wiki/Austrian_School) or direct voting in [Switzerland](https://en.wikipedia.org/wiki/Direct_democracy#Switzerland).
 Many ideas of crypto are not new.
-What's new is that crypto gives us tools to make them a reality or apply in a global scale.
+What's new is that crypto gives us tools to make them a reality and apply in global scale.
 Why are we not in touch with these people?
 Hopefully [@ammarooni's work](https://proposals.decred.org/proposals/65bde4146b845e7e839d6916d4d8f642bc39c250df5379c2f1e26c4ab778ec1a) will help.

 Each association brings both new supporters and new enemies so we must choose carefully, especially during the early days of the project.